maxzheng/great-life-guide/double.md

   you successful at the end.
 Every failure is an opportunity, take it with grace and be thankful!

 But does it really work?
 Yes!
 This is based on personal experience.
-I used to shy away from public speaking, but after replacing the fear with love a few times, right now I am excited about it and do it whenever I can -- you can see an [example at YouTube](https://www.youtube.com/watch?v=6kkHAS5kLQ4). :grin: This is also based on behavior design from [Tiny Habits by BJ Fogg, PhD](https://amzn.to/37YyHyK).
+I used to shy away from public speaking, but after replacing the fear with love a few times, right now I am excited about it and do it whenever I can -- watch me [eat my own boogers](https://youtu.be/pkTfJXTpzYY). :grin: This is also based on behavior design from [Tiny Habits by BJ Fogg, PhD](https://amzn.to/37YyHyK).
 And [Gary Vaynerchuk](https://www.linkedin.com/in/garyvaynerchuk/) advocates [elimination of fear](https://www.linkedin.com/posts/garyvaynerchuk_eliminating-fear-is-something-im-extremely-ugcPost-6690021163856347136-rhwP) as one of his company cultures.